 |400,00 - 499,99 €||100,00 €|

-The account balance on the day before the application is submitted is decisive.
-This means, for example: If you submit the application on ´20.06.2020, the account balance on 19.06.2020 is relevant.
+What counts is the account balance on the day before the application is submitted counts (or the last banking day before you send in your application).
+This means, for example: If you submit the application on 25.11.2020, the account balance on 24.11.2020 is relevant.

 After your online application has been checked, you will be informed by e-mail whether you will receive bridging allowance and if so, how much.